 I didn’t have to add any additional coloring to make the frosting a pretty peach color.
 It’s like an all in one solution!

 A third of a paper straw stuck in each frosted cupcake helped to drive the flavor combination home.
-I also sprinkled some of their “Apple Cider” colored sugar on top further accentuate those peach tea vibes.
+You certainly don’t have to add a straw, but I do think it makes them look extra cute.

 I have to say I was really quite pleased with how they turned out.
 They were cute and perfect for a summer soiree!